 A Look at How What You Eat Affects Your Skin

-Maybe you’ve heard what sounds like old wives’ tales before eating greasy food like pizza gives you acne, drinking alcohol gives you wrinkles, and so on.
-Well, as it turns out, there’s a stronger connection between our diet and our skin health than a lot of us give credit for.
+Maybe you’ve heard what sounds like an old wives’ tale —eating greasy food like pizza gives you acne, drinking alcohol gives you wrinkles, and so on.
+Well, as it turns out, there’s a stronger connection between our diet and our skin health than a lot of us thought.

 High-Inflammatory Foods and Skin Health

-”Inflammation” has been something of a buzzword in wellness circles as of late, but for good reason.
-Chronic inflammation may be a major culprit behind some pretty serious health conditions, and to a large extent, inflammation is something we can control through diet, along with stress management, proper sleep, and other good habits.
+“Inflammation” has been something of a buzzword in wellness circles as of late, and for good reason.
+Chronic inflammation may be a major culprit behind some pretty serious health conditions.
+To a large extent, inflammation is something we can control through diet, along with stress management, proper sleep and other good habits.

-Healthy skin needs nutrients, just like every other organ of the body.
+Healthy skin needs nutrients, just like every other organ in the body.
 Failing to consume a diet rich in vitamins and minerals can disrupt our skin’s homeostasis.
 Take iron, for instance.
-This essential mineral plays a vital role in our overall health, and one way in which an iron deficiency affects us is by causing our skin to become chronically dry – so much so that your nightly moisturizer isn’t going to do much to give you your glow back.
+This essential mineral plays a vital role in our overall health.
+One way in which an iron deficiency affects us is by causing our skin to become chronically dry—so much so that your nightly moisturizer isn’t going to do much to give you your glow back.

 Food Intolerances May Be the Culprit You Didn’t Know You Had

 If you’ve never had a food intolerance test performed before, you may want to change your tune.
-Many of us are intolerant to certain foods we weren’t even aware were problematic for us, and one way this can present itself is by causing skin issues, from uneven skin tone to cystic breakouts.
+Many of us are intolerant to certain foods we weren’t even aware were problematic for us.
+One way this can present itself is by causing skin issues, from uneven skin tone to cystic breakouts.

 About the Author